tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

 	});
 };
 ```
-Here we&#8217;re initializing the Kinesis connection, then inside the HTTP handler we use `putRecord` to publish the POSTed event to our Kinesis stream.
+Here we're initializing the Kinesis connection, then inside the HTTP handler we use `putRecord` to publish the POSTed event to our Kinesis stream.

 The first thing to note is that we initialize the kinesis object outside the function call in both functions.
-AWS will re-use functions if a lot of events are coming in, so this ensures we don&#8217;t lose time on every single call recreating that necessary resource.
+AWS will re-use functions if a lot of events are coming in, so this ensures we don't lose time on every single call recreating that necessary resource.

-The second to note is that I&#8217;ve hard-coded the PartitionKey.
+The second to note is that I've hard-coded the PartitionKey.
 Kinesalite only handles a single partition, but for a real system you would want to replace this with some logic to calculate a PartitionKey, depending on whether you wanted events to consistently be placed in the same partition (maybe all events for a client are always on the same partition) or opt for something more random to level-load the partitions.
-Lambda will run a single function at a time against each partition, preserving the order of whatever processing you&#8217;re doing (only to the partition, though, not the whole stream).
+Lambda will run a single function at a time against each partition, preserving the order of whatever processing you're doing (only to the partition, though, not the whole stream).

 So, we have a Kinesis emulator, a script to bootstrap the stream, an Http endpoint that pushes an event to kinesis, a function that consumes those events, and a script to run the kinesis function as if it were running under serverless.
 Time to put it all together!

-## Let&#8217;s Go!
+## Let's Go!

-Instead of firing up 4 consoles and running things in the perfect order, we&#8217;ll use `concurrently` to create a single npm task that will make our lives much easier (and more colorful).
+Instead of firing up 4 consoles and running things in the perfect order, we'll use `concurrently` to create a single npm task that will make our lives much easier (and more colorful).
 Here is the npm task:

 **OfflineHttpAndKinesis/package.json** [(github)][17]